Houndstooth Crew Neck Vest

 The first version was a V-neck vest.
 I did love it, and I wore it on my trip to Melbourne, Australia in late autumn a few years ago.
 I found that using a 4.0 mm hook made the vest too stiff.
 It was not easy to put on or take off.
 After coming back I decided to rip it.

-I made this 2.0 version with a 7.0 mm hook, making the vest more stretchy and comfortable.
-It was fun to make.
-The houndstooth pattern is quite simple, too.
+I found it fun to make the vest.
+The houndstooth pattern is quite simple.
 Since I'm not a fan of sewing pieces together, I made this vest in one piece from the bottom up.
+I tried it on many times whilst making it to see how it fits.

 © 2024 Bea Kulyanee.
 The pattern is for personal use only.
 Do not sell, distribute or claim as your own.